GhostWriters/DockSTARTer/docs/overrides/nginxproxymanager.md

 # Nginx Proxy Manager

-[Nginx Proxy Manager](https://[https://nginxproxymanager.com/](https://nginxproxymanager.com/))  is  Docker container for managing Nginx proxy hosts and SSL Certificates with a simple, powerful interface.
+[Nginx Proxy Manager](https://nginxproxymanager.com/) is a Docker container for managing Nginx proxy hosts and SSL Certificates with a simple, powerful interface.

-The GIT Repository for Nginx Proxy Manager is located at [[https://github.com/jc21/nginx-proxy-manager](https://github.com/jc21/nginx-proxy-manager)]
+The GIT Repository for Nginx Proxy Manager is located at [https://github.com/jc21/nginx-proxy-manager](https://github.com/jc21/nginx-proxy-manager)

 ## Config File